 Liberty Bell Trail

-PEC is working with residents and leaders in Montgomery County to make the Liberty Bell Trail a reality.
-When completed, it will link to the Schuylkill River Trail in Norristown and provide the same connections that the Liberty Bell Trolley did nearly 70 years ago.
+When completed, the Liberty Bell Trail will link to the Schuylkill River Trail in Norristown and provide the same connections that the Liberty Bell Trolley did nearly 70 years ago.

 The Liberty Bell Trail (LBT) corridor has been nearly 250 years in the making.
 The path was first trod by a few brave Pennsylvanians just before the British Army invaded Philadelphia, who carried the Liberty Bell out of Philadelphia to safety in Allentown.